ddutta-stack/AI_Agent_02-NotReady/README.md

 then
 git push
 Then?
-Then we need to check for CD process..
+Then we need to check for CI/CD process..
 ##